If you read my last blog post (https://www.lauramuchmore.com/post/it-is-what-it-is) you would have seen the following:

 I GIVE UP, GOD!

-At this point, I’ve got a kid who hasn’t had a meal all day, living on peanut butter crackers, Rachel and April trying to figure out which airport to fly into and where they would have to drive.
-I had no idea if we would be stuck in Bar Harbor, transported 4 hours away to Portland or 1.5 hours to Bangor.
-I didn’t want to leave Heath’s side, in case something happened and I wasn’t there, yet I had to take care of my granddaughter.
+At this point, I’ve got a kid who hasn’t had a meal all day, living on peanut butter crackers, our Daughter and April trying to figure out which airport to fly into and where they would have to drive.
+I had yet to determine if we would be stuck in Bar Harbor, transported 4 hours away to Portland, or 1.5 hours to Bangor.
+I didn’t want to leave Heath’s side in case something happened, and I wasn’t there, yet I had to take care of my Granddaughter.
 I felt like I was being drawn and quartered, being pulled apart limb from limb.
-I was on my hands and knees “What am I supposed to do?”
+I was on my hands and knees.
+“What am I supposed to do?”

 That’s when I had to “Let go and Let God.”

-We were having issues with cell phone coverage on Bar Harbor so attempting to connect via cell phone was not reliable.
-I was using the phone call option on Facebook Messenger on Wi-Fi to make calls but Heath does not have that, so we could only use Signal to text.
-This made me very nervous but I had no control over that either.
-I instructed the nurses how to access his phone and where to find the Signal App to contact me should anything happen.
-I had to take Sophia back to the hotel and feed her.
+We had issues with cell phone coverage in Bar Harbor, so connecting via cell phone was unreliable.
+I used the phone call option on Facebook Messenger on Wi-Fi to make calls, but Heath does not have that option, so we could only use Signal to text.
+This made me very nervous, but I had no control over it either.
+I instructed the nurses on how to access his phone and where to find the Signal App so they could contact me should anything happen.
+I had to take my Granddaughter back to the hotel and feed her.
 I walked out of the ER with no idea of what would happen moving forward and feeling more dread than I’ve ever felt in my life.

-Once Sophia had dinner (she ate in the bed) and I knew she was okay, I asked if she would be okay to hang out in the locked room for a bit so I could go check on Papa.
-She needed to decompress and was very happy to have some time to herself.
-She had not cried or shown any emotion the entire time and I told her it would be good for her to allow herself to cry while I was gone.
+Once she had dinner (she ate in bed) and I knew she was okay, I asked if she would agree to hang out in the locked room so I could go check on Papa.
+She needed to decompress and was happy to have time to herself.
+Poor kid had not cried or shown any emotion the entire time, and I told her it would be good for her to allow herself to cry while I was gone.
 She agreed and gave me permission to go.
-Luckily, the resort was only about 7 minutes from the hospital, so not too far way.
-She had her cell phone and at 12, she’s aware enough to be on her own in that environment.
-She locked the door latch behind me and I went back to the hospital to have a moment just between the two of us.
+Luckily, the resort was only about 7 minutes from the hospital, not too far away.
+She had her cell phone, and at 12, she was aware enough to be alone in that environment.
+She locked the door latch behind me, and I returned to the hospital for a moment with just the two of us.

 When I got back to the ER, Heath was alone.
-I went to his side and rested my head on his arm and everything just came flooding out.
-All the pent-up emotion, the fear, the grief rose to the surface like a tsunami.
+I went to his side, rested my head on his arm, and everything flooded out.
+All the pent-up emotion, the fear, and the grief rose to the surface like a tsunami.
 There was no use trying to contain it – the dam was broken.
-I begged him not to leave me, that I couldn’t go on without him.
+I begged him not to leave me and said that I couldn’t go on without him.
 He cried too, afraid of what was wrong that we couldn’t find.
 He said he wasn’t ready to die – we had so much life still left to live together.
-This wasn’t the first time we had faced down death together (this was #3) but we had always known that there were only so many chances he could pass through and we both knew that the third time would NOT be the charm.
+This wasn’t the first time we had faced down death together (this was number 3), but we had always known that there were only so many chances he could pass through, and we both knew that the third time would NOT be the charm.
 It would be the one to take him.
 To say that we both felt the looming Angel of Death would be an understatement.
-I knew in that moment that our lives would never be the same again.
+I knew then that our lives would never be the same again.

-The doctor came in to tell us that the large hospital in Bangor would accept him but we were waiting on an available room.
-It could be that night or the next day, they just didn’t know.
-After about an hour, it was determined that he was stable enough to be admitted to the telemetry floor for the night with the plan to transport him in the morning via ambulance to Bangor.
+The Doctor told us that the large hospital in Bangor would accept him, but we were waiting for an available room.
+It could be that night or the next day; they didn’t know.
+After about an hour, it was determined that he was stable enough to be admitted to the telemetry floor for the night, with the plan to transport him in the morning via ambulance to Bangor.

-Rachel and April were meeting in Portland to drive to Bangor and would meet us at the new hospital around the same time we would arrive the following day.
-It was all set and I had to, once again, leave him to go back to the resort to take care of Sophia and pack our stuff to check out in the morning.
-Sophia and I slept in the same bed, snuggling and holding hands as we drifted off to sleep.
-Good thing, because tomorrow was going to be a long day!
+Our Daughter and April were meeting in Portland to drive to Bangor and would meet us at the new hospital around the same time we would arrive the following day.
+It was all set, and I had to, once again, leave him to go back to the resort to take care of my Granddaughter and pack our stuff to check out in the morning.
+She and I slept in the same bed, snuggling and holding hands as we drifted off to sleep.
+Good thing because tomorrow was going to be a long day!

 AND WE’RE OFF!

-Sophia and I woke up early so we could have breakfast and get the 5 suitcases to the car before 9am.
+My Granddaughter and I woke up early to have breakfast and get the five suitcases to the car before 9 am.
 The resort staff had gotten used to seeing us every morning and had known that Heath had been under the weather, so when they saw us alone, they asked how Heath was feeling.
 They were genuinely shocked when I told them what we had been through the previous day and offered their prayers and concern.
-It was then when I became consciously aware of just how wonderfully kind everyone was in Maine.
+It was then that I became aware of just how wonderfully kind everyone was in Maine.
 This would be the silver lining of our entire experience.

-Heath was transported via ambulance to Northern Lights Eastern Maine Medical Center by lunch and Sophia and I followed, stopping for a much-needed cheeseburger meal at Wendy’s (Sophia’s request).
+By lunch, Heath was transported via ambulance to Northern Lights Eastern Maine Medical Center, and my Granddaughter and I followed, stopping for a much-needed cheeseburger meal at Wendy’s (Her request.)

-To add to my stress, the cell signal remained spotty throughout our drive, causing me to lose GPS and my way.
+To add to my already overwhelming stress levels, the cell signal remained spotty throughout our drive, causing me to lose GPS and my way.
 Trying to explain to a 12-year-old how to read a map while driving in these conditions was no easy feat, but we managed to find our way to the hospital in Bangor.

-My stress level was immediately lowered when I spotted Rachel and April at the entrance.
-I handed over Sophia to her mother and April jumped in to park the car.
+My stress level was immediately lowered when I spotted our Daughter and April at the entrance.
+I handed my Granddaughter over to her mother, and April jumped in to park the car.

-Heath had been admitted through the Cardiac Holding Unit – really don’t know what else to call it.
-It’s where patients are taken to prep for procedures but looks very similar to an ER unit.
-Only two people were allowed back at a time, so Rachel and I went back first, so that she could see her dad for herself.
+Heath had been admitted through the Cardiac Holding Unit—I really don’t know what else to call it.
+It’s where patients are taken to prep for procedures and looks similar to an ER unit.
+Only two people were allowed back at a time, so my Daughter and I went back first so that she could see her dad for herself.

-April came back to visit her brother, having been basically ordered to be there.
-I needed her more than I needed her there for her brother.
-I knew I was running on fumes and if things went sideways again, I did not believe that I would have the physical/mental/emotional energy to deal with it.
+April came back to visit her Brother, having been ‘ordered’ to be there.
+I needed her more for me than I needed her there for her Brother.
+I knew I was running on fumes, and if things went sideways again, I did not believe I would have the physical, mental, and emotional energy to deal with it.

-We were met by a young male P.A., who reminded me of the medical show with autistic doctor – he had difficulty meeting your eyes, spoke in a robotic tone and yet seemed genuinely concerned.
-Prior to leaving the hospital in Bar Harbor, I made sure that Heath’s medical records from his cardiologist in Virginia would be sent so that they would be available to the new doctors and he confirmed that he had them.
+We were met by a young male PA who reminded me of the medical show with the autistic doctor—he had difficulty meeting your eyes, spoke in a robotic tone, and yet seemed genuinely concerned.
+Before leaving the Bar Harbor hospital, I made sure that Heath’s medical records from his Cardiologist in Virginia would be sent so that they would be available to the new doctors, and he confirmed that he had them.

-He asked all the right questions, listened intently and was just as astounded as we were that he had such an extreme experience yet other than the blood pressure dropping to nothing, causing kidney injury, there was no other evidence to tell them what happened.
+He asked all the right questions, listened intently, and was just as shocked as we were that he had such an extreme experience, yet other than the blood pressure dropping to nothing, causing kidney injury, there was no other evidence to tell them what happened.

-Not having clinical evidence is not only scary for a patient and their family, but to the clinicians as well.
-Labs, scans, x-rays – they all paint a picture for medical staff to know where to start but the only thing that was on paper was low blood pressure requiring 8 liters of fluid to stabilize and labs that reflected kidney injury that were being corrected with fluids.
+Not having clinical evidence is not only scary for a patient and their family but for the clinicians as well.
+Labs, scans, x-rays – they all paint a picture for medical staff to know where to start, but the only thing on paper was low blood pressure requiring 8 liters of fluid to stabilize and labs that reflected kidney injury that was being corrected with fluids.
 What the hell caused him to die?

-He said they were all small, nothing too concerning if he didn’t have any risk factors.
+He said they were all small, and it would be nothing too concerning if he didn’t have any risk factors.
 But he does have risk factors – his mother died from lung cancer; he was exposed to dangerous chemicals during his time as an Avionics Specialist on the Stealth Fighter plane in the Air Force.
-They would strip the classified material off the plane with giant sanding machines and inhale the material.
-He would come home with black stuff in his nose after these sanding days and would sneeze it out for weeks.
+They would strip the classified material off the aircraft with giant sanding machines and inhale it.
+After these sanding days, he would come home with black stuff in his nose and sneeze it out for weeks.

 GREAT!
 Another thing we need to worry about.

-Having walked my mother and mother-in-law through Lung Cancer and having been a Hospice Nurse for years, I knew that what happened was more than likely unrelated, so I told him that we would put that on the back burner until we could figure out this acute problem.
-He agreed and suggested routine follow up in 6-12 months.
+Having walked my Mother and Mother-in-law through Lung Cancer and having been a Hospice nurse for years, I knew that what happened was more than likely unrelated, so I told him that we would put that on the back burner until we could figure out this acute problem.
+He agreed and suggested a routine follow-up in 6-12 months.

-I was teetering on the edge of hysteria internally and I could not let anyone see me lose it, so I stuffed it down with all of the other fears and promised I would deal with it later.
-I reassured Heath and April that it’s not related, probably just an anomaly; could be related to the viral bug he had the previous week (he tested negative for Covid and the Flu) and asked that we focus on finding answers for what caused this Sudden Cardiac Arrest.
+I was teetering on the edge of hysteria internally, and I could not let anyone see me lose it, so I stuffed it down with all of the other fears and promised I would deal with it later.
+I reassured Heath and April that it was not related, probably just an anomaly; it could be related to the viral bug he had the previous week (he tested negative for COVID and the Flu) and asked that we focus on finding answers for what caused this Sudden Cardiac Arrest.

-Immediately following the P.A.’s visit, Dr. Earl, a cardiologist came to see us and immediately put us at ease.
-He was a good old boy from the south with a gentle and genuine bedside manner.
-I chuckled that, here we were in as far north as you can go in Maine, and we’ve got a doctor from the south (Georgia or South Carolina, I can’t quite remember).
+Immediately following the PA’s visit, Dr. Earl, a Cardiologist, came to see us and put us at ease.
+He was a good ole boy from the south with a gentle and genuine bedside manner.
+I chuckled that here we were, as far north as you can go in Maine, and we’ve got a doctor from the south (Georgia or South Carolina, I can’t quite remember).

-He listened as we told the story, AGAIN, and was just as perplexed as we were.
-He agreed that the only logical next step was the Cath lab to see if there were any new blockages and since it was nearing 4pm, we would be on the schedule first thing in the morning.
+He listened as we told the story AGAIN and was just as perplexed as we were.
+He agreed that the only logical next step was for the Cath lab to see if there were any new blockages.
+Since it was nearing 4 pm, we would be on the schedule first thing in the morning.
 In the meantime, Heath would be transferred to the Acute Cardiac Unit while he waited.

-Since he was fairly stable (blood pressure was back above 100/70 (his normal BP with meds is 130/85), I felt secure going back to the house and sleeping.
-I would need to be back at 6 am to be present when they took him down for Cath and for the first time in two days, I was able to be alone and sleep uninterrupted.
+Since he was reasonably stable (his blood pressure was back above 100/70 (and his normal BP with meds is 130/85), I felt secure going back to the house and sleeping.
+I would need to be back at 6 am to be present when they took him down for Cath, and for the first time in two days, I could be alone and sleep uninterrupted.

 SHIT – A SORE THROAT?

 April and I got up early and headed to the hospital, hopeful and excited that he would be taken to procedure and the offending issue could be found and dealt with.
-I noticed that my throat was slightly sore when I swallowed but pushed it aside because I honestly didn’t have the time to worry about it.
+I noticed my throat was slightly sore when I swallowed, but I pushed it aside because I honestly didn’t have the time to worry about it.

-We sat and sat, watching the clock tick the hours away and by 10am, I called the nurse in and ask what the status of the Cath lab was.
-She said she would call down and find out where he was on the list but another hour came and went without a word and here Heath sits, starving once again (one meal a day for three days at this point).
+We sat and sat, watching the clock tick the hours away.
+By 10 am, I called the nurse in and asked about the Cath lab’s status.
+She said she would call down and find out where he was on the list, but another hour came and went without a word, and here Heath sits, starving once again (one meal a day for three days at this point).

 Suffice it to say, I was growing more and more pissed by the minute.
-It was 11:30am by the time the nurse came back and informed us that he WASN’T on the schedule, he was on the “Side Board”, meaning they would only take him down if someone didn’t show up or cancelled.
+It was 11:30 am when the nurse came back and informed us that he WASN’T on the schedule; he was on the “Side Board,” meaning they would only take him down if someone didn’t show up or cancel.

-I might have been exhausted, but I dug down deep and went to war!!!
-I demanded to speak to the charge nurse of the Cath lab, the cardiologist on call and nurse management.
-This was wholly unacceptable!!!!!!!
-I have been a charge nurse in these types of units and I know the triage protocols and an out-patient does NOT take priority over an in-patient brought by EMS who was unstable.
+I might have been exhausted, but I dug deep and went to war!!!
+I demanded to speak to the Charge Nurse of the Cath lab, the Cardiologist on call, and nurse management.
+This was wholly unacceptable!!!!!!
+I have been a charge nurse in these units and know triage protocols.
+An outpatient does NOT take priority over an unstable inpatient brought by EMS.

-I stood outside his room, staring everyone down who dared walk down the hall.
-I was not going to sit idly by while my husband had a potentially fatal ticking time bomb in his chest and they were allowing someone who scheduled the procedure as an out-patient to kick him off the list.
+I stood outside his room, staring at everyone who dared walk down the hall.
+I was not going to sit idly by while my husband had a potentially fatal ticking time bomb in his chest, and they were allowing someone who scheduled the procedure as an outpatient to kick him off the list.
 OH, HELL NO!!!

 AND THEN SHE WALKS IN

-About thirty minutes after I’ve raised holy hell, a female cardiologist that we’ve not seen comes to the room to explain their bullshit protocols and that he will be taken down, but probably not today.
-I was very clear in my explanation to her as to why this was unacceptable due to the nature of the event that caused him to be there and his previous medical history.
+About thirty minutes after I’ve raised holy hell, a female Cardiologist that we’ve not seen comes to the room to explain their bullshit protocols and that he will be taken down, but probably not today.
+I clearly explained why this was unacceptable due to the nature of the event that caused him to be there and his previous medical history.

-She asked us to describe what occurred (she hadn’t bothered to read his chart) and that’s when she made her fatal mistake – she called us both “liars”.
-She proceeded to call into question everything that we described, saying things like “That’s not possible”, “or maybe this happened”, “are you sure that’s what really happened?”
+The Doctor asked us to describe what occurred (she hadn’t bothered to read his chart), and that’s when she made her fatal mistake—she called us both “liars.”
+She proceeded to question everything that we described, saying things like, “That’s not possible,” “Or maybe this happened,” and “Are you sure that’s what really happened?”

 I looked at her and very calmly but forcefully said:

-“With all due respect, YOU were not there at the time of the incident, YOU did not have to intervene and as an Acute Cardiac Care Registered Nurse of over 25 years, I think I have the ability and credentials to make a clinical determination as to what happened in my presence to my husband.
-We are done here and all I need from you is to find out in the next hour if my husband is going to have a Cath today.
-If not, then allow him to eat and I want to see evidence that he will be on the ACTUAL schedule first thing tomorrow morning.”
+“With all due respect, YOU were not there at the time of the incident, YOU did not have to intervene, and as an Acute Cardiac Care Registered Nurse of over 25 years, I think I have the ability and credentials to make a clinical determination as to what happened in my presence to my husband.
+We are done here, and all I need from you is to find out in the next hour if my husband is going to have a Cath today.
+If not, allow him to eat.
+I want evidence that he will be on the ACTUAL schedule first thing tomorrow morning.”

-Once she was gone, I called in the nurse and Heath and I both told her that we would not allow for this doctor to be part of his care.
-Her unwillingness to listen to either of us, to outright reject our experience and his medical history made us both very nervous that she would have any ability to make medical decisions as to his care moving forward.
-I wanted it reported to the nursing manager and the medical directors of the hospital.
-I have my suspicions as to her lack of respect or concern, but I will say that it was more than likely racially/religiously motivated.
+Once she was gone, I called in the Nurse, and we both told her that we would not allow this doctor to be part of his care.
+Her unwillingness to listen to either of us, to outright reject our experience and his medical history, made us both very nervous that she would have any ability to make medical decisions as to his care moving forward.
+I wanted it reported to the Hospital’s Nursing Manager and Medical Directors.
+I have my suspicions as to her lack of respect or concern, but it was more than likely racially/religiously motivated.

-It was at this point in the day that I began to feel what can only be described as an internal quaking.
+At this point in the day, I began to feel what can only be described as an internal quaking.
 I was sitting still, yet I could feel my insides shaking uncontrollably.
-My energy was drained from the constant “fight or flight” that I had been existing in for so many days and having to fight for my husband, care for Sophia, coordinate travel/locations for Rachel and April.
+My energy was drained from the constant “fight or flight” that I had been experiencing for so many days, fighting for my husband, caring for Sophia, and coordinating travel/locations for my Daughter and April.
 I was circling the drain.

-You know how it is – you get stressed and it lowers your immune system.
+You know how it is – you get stressed, and it lowers your immune system.
 Yep, I was getting what Heath had the week before.
-I knew it wasn’t the “baddies” since he had tested negative, so I would just have to deal with it.
-I stopped and bought cough drops, Dayquil/Nyquil and lidocaine throat spray and hoped that it would be short-lived.
+I knew it wasn’t the “baddies” since he had tested negative, so I would have to deal with it.
+I stopped and bought cough drops, Dayquil/Nyquil, and lidocaine throat spray, hoping it would be short-lived.

 FINALLY - THE DAY IS HERE

-After a night of what felt like I was swallowing razor blades, April and I once again got up early and headed to the hospital by 6am.
-Would they keep their word and take him first thing?
+After a night of what felt like I was swallowing razor blades, April and I once again got up early and headed to the hospital by 6 am.
+Would they keep their word and take him first thing in the morning?

 We were going to find out.
-Lo and behold, they came at 7:30am and whisked him down to the Cath lab.
-Everyone we met, from the transporters to the nurses who did his pre-op were so kind and empathetic.
+Lo and behold, they came at 7:30 am and whisked him to the Cath lab.
+Everyone we encountered was kind and empathetic.
 I was beginning to feel that we might be seeing a light at the end of the tunnel and was once again grateful that April was there, holding my hand and holding space for both of us as we faced the unknown.

 What would they find?
-What if they didn’t find anything new?
+What if they didn’t see anything new?
 What then?
-What if he’s a mess in there and they want to do open heart surgery?
+What if he’s a mess in there, and they want to do open heart surgery?
 Will I have to extend the Airbnb indefinitely?
 Go to a hotel?
 Stay in his room and shower?
 What would I do about a car?
-I don’t want to spend $1000/week on a rental car when I have cars at home.
-Would I have my son drive up to Maine (14 hours) and then fly him home?
+I didn’t want to spend $1000/week on a rental car when I had cars at home.
+Would I have my Son drive up to Maine (14 hours) and then fly him home?
 Could I count on him to do that?
-He couldn’t even manage to get on a plane to come with his sister without making a mess of things.
-All of this and more was running through my mind as he was in the procedure.
+He couldn’t even get on a plane to accompany his Sister without making a mess of things.
+All this and more was running through my mind as he was in the procedure.

-I had to get out of this mindset, so April and I went out to the gift shop and got some retail therapy.
-A cute green sundress, matching jewelry ensemble, some chocolate and we were feeling uplifted.
+I had to get out of this mindset, so April and I went to the gift shop and got some retail therapy.
+I bought a cute green sundress, a matching jewelry ensemble, and some chocolate, and we felt uplifted.

-The cardiologist who performed the procedure went over his findings and reassured us that nothing had changed in the last year since his last Cath/heart attack the previous summer.
-Heath and I were both dumbfounded and asked “then what the hell caused this to happen?”
-He could only guess at this point and said it was either a Sudden Cardiac Arrest or potentially “drug induced hypotension”, caused by some weird acute reaction to his usual cardiac meds.
+The Cardiologist who performed the procedure went over his findings and reassured us that nothing had changed in the last year since his last CATH and heart attack the previous summer.
+Heath and I were both dumbfounded and asked, “Then what the hell caused this to happen?”
+He could only guess at this point and said it was either a Sudden Cardiac Arrest or potentially “drug-induced hypotension” caused by some weird acute reaction to his usual cardiac medications.
 He suggested that Heath stop one of his meds to see if that was the potential cause but other than that, we really had nothing to go on.

 NOW WHAT?

-With Heath returned to his room, we sat and pondered what to do with this information.
+After Heath returned to his room, we sat and pondered what to do with this information.
 While we were grateful and relieved to know that there was no worsening of his coronary arteries, which was suspected, we were terrified.
-How could we even attempt to get back to normal life with the possibility of this same thing happening again, with no warning it’s even coming?
+How could we even attempt to get back to everyday life with the possibility of this same thing happening again, with no warning it’s even coming?
 How could he travel for work?
 How could we travel together on vacation ever again?
 Would we always live in fear that just around the corner, he could collapse again and die?
-It felt (and still does) like the Specter of Death was lurking around every corner and we were just trying to outrun him.
+It felt (and still does) like the Specter of Death lurked around every corner, and we were trying to outrun him.

 We saw our life shrinking around us – limits being placed on everything that we loved to do.

 Heath was discharged the following day.
 He felt okay but was emotionally shaky at the idea of leaving the safety of the hospital.
-We were advised not to fly home so we spent the rest of the day trying to figure out how and when we would all travel home.
+We were advised not to fly home, so we spent the rest of the day figuring out how and when we would all travel home.

-We tossed around the idea of the train but quickly realized it was cost prohibitive (twice as much as flying home, so weird).
-We called the rental car company to change the drop off of the car to Dulles, where our car was parked and it would cost $1000 in addition to the $1600, they charged us for the rental and extension.
+We tossed around the train idea but quickly realized it was cost-prohibitive (twice as much as flying home, so weird).
+We called the rental car company to change the drop-off of the car to Dulles, where our car was parked, and it would cost $1000 in addition to the $1600 they charged us for the rental and extension.

 This week-long vacation that turned into two weeks was costing us as much as it would have been to go to Europe and stay at 4-star resorts.
 This is all before we even see the hospital bills.

-It was decided that we would just return the car to the Portland airport where we picked it up and start a new rental agreement from Portland, Maine to Dulles, Virginia, with a more reasonable fee of $270.
-So, plans were made – Rachel and Sophia would drive to Boston on Sunday and fly home on Monday to Reagan, where her car was and we would start driving home Sunday and take our time and get home when we got there.
+We decided to return the car to the Portland airport, where we picked it up, and start a new rental agreement from Portland, Maine, to Dulles, Virginia, with a more reasonable fee of $270.
+So, plans were made—my Daughter and Granddaughter would drive to Boston on Sunday and fly home on Monday to Reagan, where her car was, and we would start driving home on Sunday, take our time, and get home when we got there.

-This left us with two days of rest in Bangor and boy did we need it.
+This left us with two days of rest in Bangor, and boy, did we need it.
 At this point, whatever bug I had was in full effect – horrible throat pain, fever, cough.
 I was miserable.
-I could feel the burning in my chest that I always get when I come down with Bronchitis and I knew I couldn’t ignore this if I was to be responsible for getting Heath home safely.
+I could feel the burning in my chest that I always get when I come down with Bronchitis, and I knew I couldn’t ignore this if I was to be responsible for getting Heath home safely.
 So, while he was napping, I took myself to a walk-in clinic to be tested.
-Everything came back negative, even strep and I was told to just go home and rest.
+Everything came back negative, even strep, and I was told to go home and rest.
 Yeah, sure.

 ONE MORE LOBSTER ROLL, PLEASE

-After a good night’s sleep (me on the couch), we all felt like we could use some fresh air and we went out for a few meals, drove by Stephen King’s house (beautiful and spooky at the same time) and ended the day with a HUGE lobster roll at a local dive on the river.
-If I’m honest, the last two days there are a blur and I know we did other things but cannot remember the order or the day.
-Either way, we were trying to feel some kind of normality but not over do it for all of our sakes.
+After a good night’s sleep (me on the couch), we all felt like we could use some fresh air, and we went out for a few meals, drove by Stephen King’s house (beautiful and spooky at the same time), and ended the day with a HUGE lobster roll at a local dive on the river.
+If I’m honest, the last two days are a blur, and I know we did other things, but I cannot remember the order or the day.
+Either way, we were trying to feel some normality but not overdo it for all our sakes.

 ON THE ROAD AGAIN

-We all packed up our cars and said our goodbye’s and headed out in different directions – Rachel to Boston, Heath, April and I to Portland.
+We packed up our cars, said our goodbyes, and headed out in different directions—my daughter to Boston, Heath to April, and I to Portland.

-We took our time, stopped a lot and took turns driving.
-I was so grateful to have April with me in the event something happened.
+We took our time, stopped often, and took turns driving.
+I was so grateful to have April with me in case something happened.

-We have always been the Three Musketeers – many a road trip has been taken by the three of us.
+We have always been the Three Musketeers and have taken many fun road trips.
 We travel well together and never have a dull moment.
-April is the one always looking for an adventure, the largest ball of yarn or old bridge.
-If she sees a historical marker on the side of the road, it is mandatory to stop, read it and take a picture.
-I know it was incredibly hard for her to squash that reflex in the 14 hours on the road, but she was a champ and soldiered on.
+April always looks for an adventure - the largest ball of yarn or an old bridge.
+If she sees a historical marker on the side of the road, it is mandatory to stop, read it, and take a picture.
+It was tough for her to squash that reflex in the 14 hours on the road, but she was a champ as we continued.

-We walked the path through the gates into a beautiful and serene wooded area with statues of various saints, Archangels, Mother Mary, Jesus and scenes from the Bible in mosaic art of the condemnation of Christ and his journey to the cross.
+We walked the path through the gates into a beautiful and serene wooded area with statues of various saints, Archangels, Mother Mary, and Jesus, as well as scenes from the Bible in mosaic art depicting Christ’s condemnation and journey to the cross.

 At the end of the path was a grotto filled with white candles and pew benches for people to worship.
-Signs along the path ask for patrons to be silent, to allow others to be in prayer or meditation without being interrupted.
-I knew this was all man-made but there was a sacred energy there that coursed through the trees and into my heart that stared to crack the stranglehold that was caging my heart.
+Signs along the path asked patrons to be silent, allowing others to pray or meditate without interruption.
+I knew this was all man-made, but a sacred energy coursed through the trees and into my heart, starting to crack the stranglehold caging my heart.

-Tears began to flow and I felt held by the Divine Mother, as she gave me permission to hand over my pain to her to be washed away.
-I was so taken that I had lost track of Heath and I became panicked – where was he, was he okay?
+Tears began to flow, and I felt held by the Divine Mother as she gave me permission to hand over my pain to her to be washed away.
+I was so taken that I had lost track of Heath and became panicked – Where was he?
+Was he okay?

-I found him sitting on a low wall, next to the Grotto Fountain, hands in his lap, head bowed.
-Still in the mode of protector, I ran over to him to make sure he was okay, only to find him in tears himself, as he pondered what he had just been through and thanking God for his third miracle.
+I found him sitting on a low wall next to the Grotto Fountain, hands in his lap, head bowed.
+Still in the mode of protector, I ran over to him to make sure he was okay, only to find him in tears himself as he pondered what he had just been through and thanked God for his third miracle.

-In the middle of this park, if you will, there was a large water fountain and a wall with three spigots that advertised free sacred water from the grotto well.
-We didn’t have any containers to fill, so we took handfuls and drank to fill ourselves with whatever healing power it could offer.
+In the middle of this park was a large water fountain and a wall with three spigots that advertised free sacred water from the grotto well.
+We didn’t have any containers, so we took handfuls and drank to fill ourselves with whatever healing power it could offer.
 Heath went as far as to bathe in it, figuring he needed the most coverage!
-He doused his head and face and thanked Mother Mary and Jesus for his healing.
+He doused his head and face and thanked Mother Mary and Jesus for healing him.

 Heath has referred to himself as agnostic his entire life.
-He’s walked along side me for over 30 years as I’ve been on my own spiritual path and has supported my beliefs but never taken them as his own.
+He’s walked alongside me for over 30 years as I’ve been on my own spiritual path and has supported my beliefs but never taken them as his own.
 In the past few years, he’s grown in his spirituality.
-His past heart attacks have brought him to his knees, but a daily reminder of the power of prayer has truly been the impetus of his awakening.
+His past heart attacks have brought him to his knees, but a daily reminder of the power of prayer has genuinely been the impetus of his awakening.

-There’s a small church on the road that we take from our house to the main street in Stafford that had little signs spaced apart along the road that read “Five second prayer, one, two, three, four, five, Amen.”
-He would drive by this twice every morning going to and from the gym and he said his prayer of gratitude, prayer for peace, prayer for me, our kids, whatever was on his mind every day.
-He began to feel a connection to God for the first time in his life and it has blossomed into a beautiful rose that fills his heart.
+There’s a small church on the road that we take from our house to the main street in Stafford that had little signs spaced apart along the road that read “Five-second prayer, one, two, three, four, five, Amen.”
+He would drive by this twice every morning, going to and from the gym, and said his prayer of gratitude for peace, for me, our kids, and whatever was on his mind every day.
+He began to feel a connection to God for the first time, and it blossomed into a beautiful rose that filled his heart.

 RETAIL THERAPY

-I digress…on the way out, we stopped back in the gift shop and purchased a small bottle to fill with more Holy Water – Heath said “I need all I can get”.
+I digress…on the way out, we stopped back in the gift shop and purchased a small bottle to fill with more Holy Water – Heath said, “I need all I can get.”
 I had my eye on a gorgeous painting of Mother Mary holding baby Jesus and a lamb that brought me to tears when I looked at it.
-Heath felt a similar emotion and we agreed that it would be a welcome piece to place in our home.
-It would provide revenue for the facility and we would have a beautiful reminder of not only our time there but the healing that we were given.
+Heath felt a similar emotion, and we agreed it would be a welcome piece to place in our home.
+It would provide revenue for the facility, and we would have a beautiful reminder of our time there and the healing we were given.
 She now resides in the hall just outside Heath’s office.

 HOME SWEET HOME

-We made it home later that day, relived to be able to BE at home.
+We made it home later that day, relieved to be able to BE at home.
 You know how it is when you go on vacation for several weeks and when you finally come home?
-It’s our sanctuary, our safe place and it welcomed us back.
-I could almost feel the trees exhale in relief as we pulled into the driveway.
+It’s our sanctuary, our safe place, welcoming us back.
+I felt the trees exhale in relief as we pulled into the driveway.

 Now what?

-I had called before we left Maine to make a follow up appointment with Heath’s cardiologist the day after we returned home, to get him a halter ECG monitor.
-It was ordered by the cardiologist in Maine but because we were not residents there, they could not give us one.
-We were advised to get on one asap once home.
+I had called before we left Maine to make a follow-up appointment with Heath’s Cardiologist the day after we returned home to get him a Holter ECG monitor.
+The Cardiologist in Maine ordered one, but because we were not residents there, they could not give us one.
+We were advised to get one as soon as we returned home.
 We got into the doctor’s office with the expectation that he would be set up that day.
 NOPE.
 “We’ll call you…”

-Two days later, as we were driving back from taking April to the airport, I told Heath to call and push the issue.
-We were told “come straight here and we’ll get you set up.”
-That wasn’t so hard, was it?
+Two days later, as we drove back from taking April to the airport, I told Heath to call and push the issue.
+We were told, “Come straight here, and we’ll set you up.”
+That wasn’t so hard.

 THREE WEEKS LATER

-Two weeks of halter monitor complete.
+Two weeks of heart monitor complete.
 Waiting on Cardiac MRI to be scheduled.
-We’ve asked for a Brain MRI as well. (update - the cardiologist won't order because they will be liable for the results so we have to find a PCP to order - have to tell the whole damn story to someone else!
-I think we'll just pay for it ourselves)
+We’ve asked for a Brain MRI as well.
+(Update - the cardiologist won’t order because they will be liable for the results, so we have to find a PCP to order - have to tell the whole damn story to someone else!
+I think we’ll pay for it ourselves)

-Heath continues to have a strange pressure in his head and had one episode where his vision started to become blurry and felt the familiar “zoning out” that he felt on that ill-fated day in Bar Harbor.
+Heath continued to have a strange pressure in his head and had one episode where his vision started to become blurry, and he felt the familiar “zoning out” that he felt on that ill-fated day in Bar Harbor.
 We’ve removed one of his medications as a precaution and trial to see if it could be the cause.

-So far, he’s not had another episode as described above but he does continue to feel a low dull pressure in his head.
-He says that he feels that it takes a few seconds longer to recall details/facts but they eventually come.
+So far, he’s not had another episode as described above, but he does continue to feel a low, dull pressure in his head.
+He says that it takes a few seconds longer to recall details/facts, but they eventually come.

 Could it be residual from the lack of oxygen during his collapse?
 Could be.
 But I’m not taking any chances.
 I’ll continue to push for the brain to be scanned and will pay cash if I have to.